Colleen (Baker) Settle

 The scholarships offered are the Marion Stackhouse Memorial Scholarship, two Collegiate Farm Bureau scholarships and 10 Carolyn Hegel Memorial scholarships, with one winner from each INFB district.
 In addition, some districts also may provide individual scholarships.
 The scholarship money can be applied to tuition, housing, books and other educational expenses.

 The Marion Stackhouse Memorial Scholarship is a $1,000 scholarship named after the former INFB president, who served from 1976 to 1987.
 The Carolyn Hegel Memorial Scholarship is a $1,000 scholarship named after the longtime INFB 2nd vice president, who served the organization for 26 years.

 Applicants for the Marion Stackhouse Memorial Scholarship and the Carolyn Hegel Memorial Scholarship must be incoming or current college students pursuing a degree in agriculture and members of INFB.

 For existing Collegiate Farm Bureau members, INFB awards two $1,000 scholarships annually.
-Winners of these scholarships must be members of an INFB collegiate chapter at Purdue University, Vincennes University, Huntington University or Ancilla College.
+Winners of these scholarships must be members of an INFB collegiate chapter at Purdue, Vincennes, or Huntington universities.

-“Indiana Farm Bureau is honored to support our state’s youth in agriculture through these annual scholarships,” said Isabella Chism, INFB’s 2nd vice president and chair of the State Women’s Leadership Committee.
-“If you know a student who is passionate about a career in agriculture and meets the criteria, please encourage them to apply.”
+“It’s a privilege to support our state’s youth with these scholarships because they are the future of our industry,” said Isabella Chism, INFB’s 2nd vice president and chair of the State Women’s Leadership Committee.
+“We encourage any student who is passionate about a career in agriculture and who meets the criteria to apply.”